RaggedExperiment objects

 'overlapsAny' returns a logical vector of length equal

-to the number of rows in the query
+to the number of rows in the query; TRUE when the

 'subsetByOverlaps' returns a RaggedExperiment containing